 As an alternative to fish oil, you can take the latest omega-3 supplements; green-lipped mussels or krill oil instead.
 These products can be more expensive though so it will depend on whether you can afford them or not.

-And our final home remedy for psoriasis recommendation here is for you to go out and buy an LSA (linseed, sunflower and almond) mix from your local health food store.
-Take a tablespoon a day of this, along with sprinkling some on your salads and cereals.
-This mix is a very easy and cheap way to give yourself an extra supply of important omega-3s.
+And our final recommendation is for you to go out and buy a quality LSA (linseed, sunflower and almond) mix from your local health food store.
+Take a tablespoon of this each day, along with sprinkling some on your salads and cereals.
+This mix is a very easy and cheap way to give yourself an extra supply of important omega-3's.

-When it comes to any natural cure or home remedy, we always tell people to never just take our word for it.
+When it comes to any natural treatment, we always tell people to never just take our word for it.

-So for more proof on the extraordinary benefits of EFA’s as a psoriasis treatment, here are some powerful quotes from expert authors and leading health practitioners on exactly why you need to be taking these crucial nutrients…
+So for more proof on the extraordinary benefits of EFA’s for treating psoriasis and eczema, here's some powerful quotes from expert authors and leading health practitioners on exactly why you need to be taking these crucial nutrients…